The government’s emphasis on rental housing and the B20 guidelines might impel brokers to switch from the residential to commercial sectors.

 ’s Commercial Mortgages Group, reasons are piling up for residential brokers to make the switch.
 The government has been actively trying to slow down the residential real estate market for the last 13 months, and with the Office of the Superintendent of Financial Institution’s Guideline B20 regulation, it may have succeeded.

 But have brokers actually started transitioning?
-MCAP
+MCAP thinks so.

 “We think it may have already started happening—the answer is yes,” Yhap told Mortgagebrokernews.ca.
 “There’s an opportunity given that the federal and provincial governments are pushing for rental housing.
 CMHC has been very accommodating in their policies, so there is a lot of opportunity for residential brokers to tackle multi-family rentals.”